DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/aac_language.md

 ### DSL Root Keys
 Because the AaC DSL is leveraging YAML, which is just a key-value mapping with loose schema, the AaC DSL must define the schema for each definition type via root keys.
 The AaC DSL comes with several pre-defined root keys that you can use to define various aspects of your system.

-The basic root keys can be located in the [base AaC DSL specification.](https://github.com/DevOps-MBSE/AaC/blob/bbe61782720d5958e2794308d7fe397fc6398bd3/python/src/aac/spec/spec.yaml#L2-L67) Some of the root key provided by the base DSL are:
+The basic root keys can be located in the [base AaC DSL specification.]https://github.com/DevOps-MBSE/AaC/blob/a4a9b9734983fdfb5f5d3d855dc50b0f26e4ff42/python/src/aac/spec/spec.yaml#L1) Some of the root keys provided by the base DSL are:

 | Root Key | Description |
 |----------|-------------|